arcticdev00/SEB-Offsets/README.md

 Will probably not release for older versions of seb because I'm too lazy.

 Not manually found, I used a dumper I made, but they were all verified during a couple tests.

+Join our discord server for a fully working bypass: https://discord.gg/HBjpBv9dUv